Entry19.png

 When the rest of the party returned and was briefed, I turned to Ragar again.

-“Ragar, I don’t want to assume anything but…Would you be willing to approach them?”
+“Ragar, I think… w-would you be willing to approach them?”
 I asked, tentative but sincere.
-“We can stay by the door and… make sure you’re okay.
+“They might be receptive to a sister figure.
+We can stay by the door and… make sure you’re okay.
 Support you from here.”
 I turned to the others.
 “Right, all?”

 Jack rolled his eyes, but didn’t object.
 Everyone else nodded.